sogunmola/CLV_Prediction_Project/README.md

-# Customer Lifetime Value Prediction for e-commerce company OLIST
+# Customer Lifetime Value Prediction

 Marketing Model to predict the customer lifetime value for Olist, a Brazilian E-Commerce Company.